aicerts-10/OpenWebUI_MCO/simple_architecture_new.md

-# SEO Blog Agent - Simple High-Level Architecture
+# SEO Blog Agent - High-Level Architecture

 This document provides a straightforward, easy-to-understand overview of how the SEO Blog Agent system creates and publishes a blog post from start to finish — including how it can publish to **any company's website**, not just WordPress.